takemobiteam/takemobi-test.github.io/docs/index.md

 ### Ferries

 Some tours involve guests arriving in an airport on one island, then taking a ferry to another island to reach their hotel.
-The Continuous Planning System can handle this case, ensuring the guest has both a transfer from the airport to the port and also from the other port to their hotel.
+The Continuous Planning System can handle this case, ensuring the guest has both a Transfer from the airport to the port and also from the other port to their hotel.

 ### Feeders